Big Island Substance Abuse Council PWWDC TLP

 Big Island Substance Abuse Council PWWDC TLP - Hilo, HI

-Big Island Substance Abuse Council Pwwdc Tlp is a mental health and addiction treatment center located at 2093 Kinoole Street in the 96720 zip code in Hilo, HI.
+Big Island Substance Abuse Council Pwwdc Tlp is a dual diagnosis treatment center located at 2093 Kinoole Street in the 96720 zip code in Hilo, HI.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Big Island Substance Abuse Council Pwwdc Tlp include motivational incentives, community reinforcement and relapse prevention.
-Big Island Substance Abuse Council Pwwdc Tlp provides long-term rehab and residential addiction treatment.
-It also provides transitional housing and residential treatment for substance use.
+Some of the treatment approaches used by Big Island Substance Abuse Council Pwwdc Tlp include anger management, motivational incentives and 12-step rehab.
+Big Island Substance Abuse Council Pwwdc Tlp provides residential rehab and residential long term rehab.
+It also provides residential substance use treatment and sober living.

 Address: 2093 Kinoole Street, Hilo, HI 96720